buschlab/vep/README.md

 [![106.1-GRCm39](https://github.com/buschlab/vep/actions/workflows/docker.106-GRCm39.yml/badge.svg)](https://github.com/buschlab/vep/actions/workflows/docker.106-GRCm39.yml)

-The term `merged` refers to the merged Ensembl/RefSeq cache.
-To be consistent with the Ensembl website, chose Ensembl cache only (i.e. without the term `merged`).
-Examples for available versions are **99-GRCh38** (VEP 99 with Ensembl cache for reference GRCh38) or **99-GRh37-merged** (VEP 99 with Ensembl/Refseq cache for reference GRCh37).

-You can also visit https://hub.docker.com/r/matmu/vep/tags to get a list of available versions (prior v106.1) and https://hub.docker.com/r/buschlab/vep/tags for newer versions.
+You can also visit https://hub.docker.com/r/matmu/vep/tags to get a list of available versions (prior v106.1) and https://hub.docker.com/r/buschlab/vep/tags for newer releases.

-**Note:** If you require a container for a species not mentioned above, feel free to contact us or even better, create an issue.
+**Note:** If you require a container for a species not mentioned above, feel free to contact us or create an issue.

 ## Build image with Singularity